jon-williamson/jon-williamson.github.io/ep/ep.markdown

 ---

 <a href="images/EP2.png"><img style="float: right;"  src="images/EP2.png" alt="A diagrammatic representation of Evidential Pluralism" width="350" height="255" /></a>
 [Evidential Pluralism](https://blogs.kent.ac.uk/evidential-pluralism/) is a theory of causal enquiry.
-It holds that:
+It maintains that:
 - Establishing causation normally requires establishing that the putative cause and effect are both appropriately correlated and connected by an appropriate mechanism ('object pluralism');
 - So, evaluating causation requires scrutinising both association studies and mechanistic studies, where available ('study pluralism').